Rambling thoughts

 The Curious Case of SQL Server Disaster February 19, 2012

-Filed under: Uncategorized — Aditya Badramraju @ 3:53 pm
+Filed under: Uncategorized — KrazySQL @ 3:53 pm

 Many people especially in IT industry won’t realize the importance of the DBA and his advices until they see DISASTER of their databases.